NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicssimulations.md

 Since each dynamics method has a different set of variables, each method implements [`DynamicsVariables(sim, args...)`](@ref DynamicsVariables), which will convert the input into the correct structure.
-This helps to ensure each method follows a similar workflow making it easy to switch between different methods.
+This helps to ensure each method follows a similar workflow, making it easy to switch between different methods.
 The output of this function takes the place of the `u` argument seen throughout [DifferentialEquations](https://diffeq.sciml.ai/stable/).

 With both the [`Simulation`](@ref) and [`DynamicsVariables`](@ref) in hand, the central function is [`run_trajectory`](@ref) which allows us to perform a single dynamics trajectory.
-This takes the simulation parameters and the initial conditions, along with a time span `tspan` that the trajectory will cover.
+[`run_trajectory`](@ref) takes the simulation parameters `sim` and the initial conditions `u0`, along with a time span `tspan` that the trajectory will cover.

 ```@example dynamics